vCloud-DFTBA/Viettel-Digital-Talent-2023/1. Containerization/NguyenManhCuong/README.md

             container_name: flask_1
             restart: unless-stopped
             environment:
                 MONGODB_DATABASE: flask
                 MONGODB_HOSTNAME: db
                 COLOR: "#003366"
             ports:
                 - "5000:5000"
             networks:
                 - frontend
                 - backend
             depends_on:
                 - db

         web_2:
             build: ./web
             container_name: flask_2
             restart: unless-stopped
             environment:
                 MONGODB_DATABASE: flask
                 MONGODB_HOSTNAME: db
                 COLOR: "#ff0033"
             ports:
                 - "5001:5000"
             networks:
                 - frontend
                 - backend
             depends_on:
                 - db

         web_3:
             build: ./web
             container_name: flask_3
             restart: unless-stopped
             environment:
                 MONGODB_DATABASE: flask
                 MONGODB_HOSTNAME: db
                 COLOR: "#00ff00"
             ports:
                 - "5002:5000"
             networks:
                 - frontend
                 - backend
             depends_on:
                 - db
     ```

     - <p align = "justify">These are the definitions of three services, <code>web_1</code>, <code>web_2</code>, and <code>web_3</code>, which are built from a Dockerfile located in the <code>./web</code> directory and expose their application on ports <code>5000</code>, <code>5001</code>, and <code>5002</code>, respectively.
 Each of these services is dependent on a database service named <code>db</code> and is connected to two networks, <code>frontend</code> and <code>backend</code>.</p>
-    - <p align = "justify">Each of these services defines three environment variables: <code>MONGODB_DATABASE</code>, which specifies the name of the database that the Flask application will connect to; <code>MONGODB_HOSTNAME</code>, which specifies the hostname of the MongoDB instance that the Flask application will connect to (in this case, db); and <code>COLOR</code>, which specifies the color of the Flask application's background.</p>
+    - <p align = "justify">Each of these services defines three environment variables: <code>MONGODB_DATABASE</code>, which specifies the name of the database that the Flask application will connect to; <code>MONGODB_HOSTNAME</code>, which specifies the hostname of the MongoDB instance that the Flask application will connect to (in this case, <code>db</code>); and <code>COLOR</code>, which specifies the color of the Flask application's background.</p>
     - <p align = "justify">The <code>depends_on</code> field specifies that the db service must be started before the <code>web_1</code>, <code>web_2</code>, and <code>web_3</code> services can be started.</p>

 - **`nginx` service (server)**: